Hunterdon County, New Jersey: Law enforcement

 The Hunterdon County Sheriff's Office includes about 43 sworn officers.
 The current sheriff is Frederick Brown, who was reelected to a second three-year term in 2013.
 He was preceded by Republican Deborah Trout who served one term starting in November 2007.

-On December 22, 2008, state investigators seized computers and other records related to Sheriff Deborah Trout’s hiring of undersheriffs and other personnel without the usual background checks and qualifications.
+On December 22, 2008, state investigators seized computers and other records related to Sheriff Deborah Trout's hiring of undersheriffs and other personnel without the usual background checks and qualifications.

 In 2010, a grand jury indicted then-sheriff Deborah Trout and two under-sheriffs on 43 counts of official misconduct and other charges.
 The indictment was later suppressed when new state officials were appointed by incoming Governor Chris Christie.
 The propriety of the investigation, the indictment and its aftermath are the subject of a number of legal actions.

 Politics

 Hunterdon County is considered a Republican stronghold and has traditionally elected some of the most conservative members of the New Jersey legislature.
-It has also provided big votes for independent conservative third party candidates opposing liberal and moderate Republicans, particularly in 1997, when 13% of county voters backed two conservative independent candidates against the incumbent Governor Christine Todd Whitman.
 All five County Commissioners are Republicans, as are all countywide elected officers and the majority of township committee and borough council members.
 The county has only gone Democratic in a presidential election twice since 1920, in the national Democratic landslides of 1936 and 1964.
-As of October 1, 2021, there were a total of 107,101 registered voters in Hunterdon County, of whom 29,256 (27.3%) were registered as Democrats, 41,836 (39.1%) were registered as Republicans and 35,077 (32.8%) were registered as unaffiliated.
-There were 932 voters (0.9%) registered to other parties.

-In the 2008 presidential election, Barack Obama defeated John McCain by a 7.2% margin nationally, but Obama defeated McCain in New Jersey by a 15.5% margin.
-Republican John McCain received 55.5% of the vote (39,092 cast), ahead of Democrat Barack Obama with 42.3% (29,776 votes) and other candidates with 1.4% (981 votes), among the 70,409 ballots cast by the county's 87,460 registered voters, for a turnout of 80.5%.
-However in 2016, the margin of victory for Republican presidential candidates decreased 17.8 percent in 2012 to 13.7 percent, despite the Democrats national popular vote margin shrinking from 3.9 points to 2.1 points.
+However, in 2016, the margin of victory for Republican presidential candidates decreased from 17.8 percent in 2012 to 13.7 percent, despite the Democrats' national popular vote margin shrinking from 3.9 points to 2.1 points.
 In 2020, Joe Biden came closer than any Democratic nominee to carrying the county since Lyndon B. Johnson’s win in 1964, losing by 4.4 percent to Donald Trump.